mne-tools/mne-cpp/doc/gh-pages/pages/development/contr_docuimprovements.md

 This solution works with VS Code and Docker installed on your system only.
 Detailed system requirements can be found [here](https://code.visualstudio.com/docs/remote/containers#_system-requirements){:target="_blank" rel="noopener"}.

-1. Open VS Code, click on the green box in the most lower left corner.
+1. Open VS Code and click on the lower left corner bar with the ```><``` symbol.
+This is the ```Remote Window Indicator``` which only shows up if you have the ```Remote Development Extensions``` installed.
 Select `Reopen in Container`.
-This might take a bit since the needed docker images will be downloaded and a new container created.
+This might take a while since the needed docker images will be downloaded and a new container created.
+The first build after Docker installation might fail.
+If that is the case try closing and reopening VS Code and try again from this step.
-2. Inside VS Code navigate to `doc/gh-pages/pages` and make your changes.
+2. Go to your web browser and open [http://localhost:4000/doc/gh-pages/](http://localhost:4000/doc/gh-pages/){:target="_blank" rel="noopener"}.
+You should be able to navigate through the documentation website.
-3. Go to your web browser and open [http://localhost:4000/doc/gh-pages/](http://localhost:4000/doc/gh-pages/){:target="_blank" rel="noopener"}.
+3. Inside VS Code navigate to `doc/gh-pages/pages` and make your changes.
 4. Everytime you save your changes in VS Code the website will automatically recompile.
 Refresh the website in your web browser to see the results.

 ## GitHub Actions